 It was a special week, with the seniors taking part in various traditions, demonstrating their respect for the teachers, loyalty to the school and closeness to each other.

 Each day the seniors came to school wearing formal clothes: dressing in colors according to their student groups (A, B, C or D).
 Throughout the week senior classes assembled outside the staffroom waiting for their teacher to exit.
-When the teacher came out the class serenaded him or her, and presented the teacher with flowers before escorting him or her to the classroom.

 (Chad, another American teacher; and Marianna, the English department chairperson, listen while the seniors serenade from outside the building Thursday evening)